 10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

 I’ve tried lots of different methods to get rid of these thoughts.
 Some have helped a bit.
-I’ve been a lot more stable since starting a ketogenic diet a couple of years ago (before that, I was misdiagnosed with bipolar disorder because of my terrible mood swings).
+I’ve been a lot more stable since starting a keto diet a couple of years ago (before that, I got a bipolar disorder misdiagnosis because of my terrible mood swings).
 I’ve often thought to myself: “NOW!
 I’m finally fine!” only to fall into darkness a while later and drowning in disappointment and despair.

 As often has been the case for me, it’s been looking good on the outside: I’ve traveled the world, everywhere from New York to Cape Town, Buenos Aires, and Dubai.
 Sure, I’ve had some great times and met amazing people.
 I’ve been productive with my work, and I’ve been pleasant and smiling when in public.

-During my Cape Town stay, I saw an excellent therapist for treatment of my PTSD.
+During my Cape Town stay, I saw an excellent therapist for treating PTSD.
 Aside from her impressive accreditations, she was sympathetic, and I liked her straight away.
 I’m not sure if the therapy helped my PTSD, but most importantly, the therapist suggested that I’d try plant medicine to heal the trauma that was causing my PTSD and recurring depressions.

-Plant medicine, such as magic mushrooms and ayahuasca, was something that I’d always written off as drugs for junkies.
+Plant medicine, such as psilocybin and ayahuasca, was something that I’d always written off as drugs for junkies.
 I was scared, too: I’ve got an addictive personality, and my nine-year-long alcohol sobriety is the most precious thing for me.

-I contacted a person holding plant medicine ceremonies in Cape Town, who my therapist recommended – but didn’t get a response.
+On my therapist’s recommendation, I contacted a person holding plant medicine ceremonies in Cape Town – but didn’t get a response.
 (Why can’t drug dealers be better at admin?)
 I did some research about where else in the world I could do this but quickly felt like I couldn’t be bothered.
 I didn’t feel keen on going out on a jungle mission with strangers without a recommendation.
 It felt too inconvenient and risky.
 I decided that if it was meant to be, it would fall into place eventually.

-After having been halfway around the world for more than a decade trying to fix myself, I was more than skeptical of the idea of a miracle.
+And so, my week at the ayahuasca retreat began!
+After having been all around the world for more than a decade trying to fix myself, I was more than skeptical of the idea of finding a solution.
 Nevertheless, I was excited about trying ayahuasca.
 It was something entirely different from everything else that I’d ever tried – so inevitably, I should get a different result!

 No words can describe the complete horror I felt during that ceremony.
 But on the other side of that was liberation.
 When the effects of the medicine subsided, and I somewhat came to my senses again, an über-strength out of this world filled me.

 I was beyond grateful for having survived the trip from hell and for having this amazing opportunity to have a life.
 I felt like a force of nature!
-I was in awe of myself for my bravery of having gone through that hell.
+Having gone through hell that night, I felt in awe of my bravery.
 (Not there is exactly a “STOP” button when you start a hallucinogenic trip.)

 The low self-esteem that had always haunted me was gone, as in magic.
-I was strong and brave, how could I ever feel shit about myself again?
+I was strong and brave; how could I ever feel shit about myself again?
 I was awesome!
 And those insecurities that used to plague me, like “Will I ever be good enough for a guy?!” seemed so ridiculous now.
-The only thing that mattered was that I was alive and I just couldn’t wait to start my life 2.0 and make the most out of it.
-This was my miracle!
+The only thing that mattered was that I was alive, and I just couldn’t wait to start my life 2.0 and make the most out of it.
+This was a miracle!

-People say that plant medicine is like ten years of therapy in one session.
+Some say that plant medicine is like ten years of therapy in one session.
 After many years of trying different types of therapies myself, I can only agree.
 In my experience, talking and intellectualizing with a therapist can only get me so far.
-There are many things that I’ve known in my head, without being able to feel it in my heart.
+There are many things that I’ve known in my head without being able to feel it in my heart.

 For example, my on-and-off relationship with my parents.
 I’ve understood logically that they’ve loved and cared for me based on their words and actions.
 But it was not until my first ayahuasca ceremony that I could feel their love for me – and love them back.